-For 2021 and 2022, Tarrant Appraisal District will conduct a mass appraisal of all real and personal properties in the county as part of the reappraisal plan.
-For the purpose of identifying the accounts to be appraised, the CAMA system in which TAD utilizes contains the individual characteristics of each record/account within the appraisal district boundaries.
+For 2023 and 2024, Tarrant Appraisal District will conduct a mass appraisal of all real and personal properties in the county as part of the reappraisal plan.
 This section will describe an overview of the reappraisal process.
 A more detailed description for residential, commercial and business personal property methodology will be covered in individual sections to follow.
 Mass appraisal is defined as the process of valuing a group of properties using standard methods, employing common data, and allowing for statistical testing.
 Appraisers perform mass appraisal with the assistance of a Computer-Assisted Mass Appraisal (CAMA) software system, with additional technical software and hardware support provided by TAD's Information Services department.